SantigBenites/Notes/Segurança Aplicada/ImportantNotes.md

 ## TKIP

 Combines 2 things to convert plain text into ciphertext:
-- Fragment Frame which is result of:
-  1. Integrity Algorithm which is made of:
-   - MIC key
-   - Station MAC + Destination MAC + priority bits
-   - Sequence Counter
-  2. Plaintext
 - RC4 encryption of Temporal key mixing which is made of:
   1. Temporal Key (PTK)
   2. Station MAC
   3. Sequence Counter
+- Fragment Frame which is result of:
+  1. Plaintext
+  2. Sequence Counter
+  3. Integrity Algorithm which is made of:
+   - MIC key
+   - Station MAC + Destination MAC + priority bits

 These 2 are XORed to compose the ciphertext, with an IV coming from RC4.